Restoration & Outfitting

 OK, I had a chance to take my neighbor to Riffe Lake on 4-20-16.
 I got skunked, but he got a 13" hatchery Steelhead, however we were high boat on the lake with one fish, so, not sure why they were not biting.
 However we had enough time on the water to wring a few things out of the outfit.
 We found that this early in the year, that there was a lot of floating wood/logs on the water.
 I ran over one beaver stick that was about 1 1/2" in dia. and 3 feet long that was so waterlogged that it was just barely floating vertically and my prop-guard totally protected the prop.

 I did find that my side-finder idea may have merit, but not with this old monochrome sonar unit in bright sunlight, so next I will try to make a hood for the screen.
-A update here -- this used monochrome unit was so faded out that it was impossible to see anything on the screen in bright daylight, so I found a small new Lowrance HOOK-3X color unit that replaced it.
+A update here -- this used monochrome unit that the screen faded out that it was impossible to see anything on the screen in bright daylight, so I replaced it with a new Lowrance HOOK-3X color unit.

 I also found that I needed to make my downrigger snap/clip length longer in order to be able to attach the clip the the fishing line without having to worry about breaking the rod tip.
 And tighten the transducer better.
 Also the extended side rails/loading guides are now just tall enough that I can see them over my aluminum pickup bed toolbox when backing the empty trailer down the launch for recovery if using the F150.

 The trolling plate worked great.
 We used it in the down position most of the trip and then later in the day when the wind picked up, with us heading into it, I had problems controlling the steering, but the speed had dropped to less than 1 MPH, so simply pull the release cord and speed up to over 1.6 MPH which gained control again, plus put us back in the proper speed range.

 So a few more of these trips and may get to try the Jackplate, to see how it functions.